Sorezar/Sorezar/README.md

 ### 🍀 Hi, Benjamin ALLARD here 🍀

-I'm an AI/ML Engineer but also a Data Scientist \
+I'm an AI/ML Engineer but also a Data Scientist
-I decided to lock in and create usefuls projects around AI

-* 🔭 I’m currently working on Omara

-Feel free to explore my work and connect with me !